emdgroup/baybe/README.md

 | fine          | 5               | Solvent C |

-After having conducted the corresponding experiments, we can add our measured targets to the table and feed it back to BayBE:
+After having conducted the corresponding experiments, we can add our measured targets to the table and feed it back to the campaign:

 ```python
 df["Yield"] = [79.8, 54.1, 59.4]
 campaign.add_measurements(df)
 ```

-With the newly arrived data, BayBE will update its internal state and can produce a refined design for the next iteration.
+With the newly arrived data, BayBE can produce a refined design for the next iteration.
 This loop would typically continue until a desired target value has been achieved in the experiment.

 ## Known Issues